Cyb3r-Jak3/MetaStalk/README.md

 optional arguments:
-  -h, --help            show this help message and exit

-  -a, --alphabetic      Sorts charts in alphabetical order rather than the
+  -h, --help            show this help message and exit -a, --alphabetic      Sorts charts in alphabetical order rather than the
                         default order
   -d, --debug           Sets logging level to DEBUG.

-  -e, --export {pdf,svg,webp,jpeg,png,html,html_offline}
+  -e {pdf,svg,webp,jpeg,png,html,html_offline}, --export {pdf,svg,webp,jpeg,png,html,html_offline}
-                        Exports the graphs rather than all on one webpage

-  --no-open             Will only start the server and not open the browser to
+                        Exports the graphs rather than all on one web page --export-only         Makes it so that MetaStalk only export --no-open             Will only start the server and not open the browser to view it
-                        view it

   -o OUTPUT, --output OUTPUT
                         The name of the directory to output exports to.
 Will be created if it does not exist.
 Defaults to metastalk_exports.
   -t, --test            Does not show the graphs at the end.
   -v, --verbose         Sets logging level to INFO
 ```